allenpinjic/insta485/README.md

 ### Login

 <p align="center">
+  Displays buttons that allow a user to login via their username and password
 </p>

 ### Create

 <p align="center">
+  Allows for the creation of a new user with a specific username, password, and to upload a specific profile picture
 </p>

 ### Delete

 <p align="center">
+  Allows the logged-in user to delete their own account, along with all information associated with them (any posts, comments, likes, and user information)
 </p>

 ### Edit

 <p align="center">
+  Allows the user to change their account by uploading a new profile picture, changing their current password, or deleting their account
 </p>

 ### Password

 <p align="center">
+  Allows the user to change their password to a new one
 </p>

 ## Acknowledgments